Clickism/clickism-website/docs/clickmobs/getting-started.md

 sidebar_position: 0
 ---
 # Getting Started
-ClickMobs

-**WARNING**: This is a work in progress.
-The documentation is not complete and may change significantly in the future.
+ClickMobs is a simple quality of life mod/plugin that allows you to pick up any mob into your inventory and carry them around.